 Hood strawberries are in season and I’ve bought flats and froze them to last us for the rest of the year.
 Mr. Bejelly is a strawberry snob and will only eat them because, hello they’re the best.
 With several pounds of strawberries in the freezer, I was itching to make a strawberry paleo dessert and came up with this strawberry cake recipe.

 Ok, this cake is not huge in stature.
 Anyone who has baked with coconut flour knows it’s not going to get nice and fluffy like a traditional flour.
 In the future I’ll probably make cupcakes instead but if you want to get a nice tall cake, you’re going to have to quadruple the recipe.
-There’s no way that the Mister is going to part with 4lbs of his precious berries for that so you get a cakette to ogle and think upon.
+There’s no way that the Mister is going to part with 4lbs of his precious berries for that so you get a cakette instead.

 - Strawberry Sauce